mburtless/geoip-processor/README.md

 [External Processing](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter) HTTP
 filter to inspect incoming requests and add GeoIP data (ie `X-Country-Code`) for use by upstream services.

+## TODO
+* Allow customization of request header that source IP is extracted from.
+Currently, limited to first IP in XFF header.
+* Allow customization of request header geoip data is injected into.
+Currently, limited to `x-country-code`.
+* Allow customization of geoip data that is resolved.
+Currently, limited to Country Code of source IP.

 ## Testing
 The external processor can either be tested directly via `grpcurl` or by running Envoy with the included configuration.
 In either case, including the `X-Forwarded-For` header in the request should cause the processor to modify the request